Your Annual Mortgage Statement

 What's included in my annual mortgage statement?

-• A covering letter highlighting key information about your mortgage
+• A covering letter highlighting where you can find key information about your mortgage.

 Why has my monthly payment amount changed?

-• If your mortgage product is due to end shortly
+• If your mortgage deal is due to end shortly.

-• If there has been some missed payments during the previous year
+• If you’ve missed payments during the previous year.

-This applies when we’ve received fewer payments than the total payments due, for example we should have received 12 payments but only received 10.
+This is when we’ve received fewer payments than the total payments due.
+For example, if we should have received 12 payments but only received 10.

-• If fees have debited your mortgage account but have not been repaid
+• If fees have been added to your mortgage account and have not been repaid.

-• If your preferred monthly payment date is after the expiry date of your mortgage and so the last payment won’t be collected
+• If your preferred monthly payment date is after the expiry date of your mortgage, meaning that the last payment won’t be collected.

-Increases in the Bank of England Base rate and Increases in our Standard Variable Rate (SVR)
+Increases in the Bank of England Base rate and to our standard variable rate (SVR) may cause your

-• This applies to all accounts on Bank of England (BOE) Tracker products or accounts with any part on or linked to our Standard Variable Rate.
+• This applies to all accounts on Bank of England (BOE) Tracker deals or accounts with any part linked to our standard variable rate.

-Monthly mortgage payments are only re-calculated at the end of the year unless you have contacted us to request this during the year.
+Monthly mortgage payments are only re-calculated at the end of the year unless you have contacted us before then and asked for a recalculation.
 Any increases in the variable rate will mean you are under paying the interest and this may lead to an increase in your balance as more interest is being charged than is being paid.

 Can I change the date I make my mortgage payments?